28 Life Changing Trips To Add To Your Bucket List

 We’re going to catch a lot of flak from French wine lovers, but there’s something extra special about Tuscany with its rolling hills, olive groves, vineyards and fairy-tale castles.
 The chance to sip Chianti straight from the source (aka barrel) will spoil you forever.
 Saluti!

 7. HOT-AIR BALLOON IN CAPPADOCIA

 There are many sensational spots for a hot-air balloon ride, though few (if any) compare to Cappadocia.
 Imagine floating over fairy chimneys, pinnacles, hills, valleys and rock-cut churches.
 Sounds pretty magical, huh?
 Yep, this sort of aerial escapade is bound to shift your perspective on things.

-Famed for its agricultural terraces and mortar-free construction, Machu Picchu lures millions of people each year.
-Despite an influx of tourists, the Lost City of the Incas remains intriguing as ever.
+With its famous agricultural terraces and mortar-free construction, it’s no wonder Machu Picchu is a must-see for travelers.
+Though it dates all the way back to the 15th century, the Lost City of the Incas remains intriguing as ever.
 A journey to this mountaintop archaeological site will take your breath away (and not because of the altitude).